clackary/EvalSystem/API/README.md

 ![Combine the previous tables into one and fix the names](/API/README_Images/editingAPI02.png)

 Now lets make a new end point in the API.
 First we need to make a controller to handle this endpoint.
 Lets call it **QuestionsController**.
 The easiest way to create a new end point controller is to just copy one of the others and modify it.
-Keep the parts that are definitely needed still, like the creation of the database object (the $db object) and the $data object is to capture information sent in an HTTP request's body.
+Keep the parts that are definitely still needed, like the creation of the database object (the $db object).
+And the $data object is to capture information sent in an HTTP request's body.
 These 2 lines:

 $db = DatabaseConnection::getInstance();
 $data = (object) json_decode(file_get_contents('php://input'));